-By about November 1660, settlers had moved into the enclosed village and the earliest worship services were held for several years in their own homes or in the log blockhouse at the northwest corner of Vroom and Tuers Avenues.
+By about November 1660, settlers had moved into the enclosed village.
+The earliest worship services were held for several years in their homes or the log blockhouse at the northwest corner of Vroom and Tuers Avenues.
 They petitioned for a dominie or cleric to be assigned from The Netherlands.
 In the meantime, the schoolmaster Engelbert Steenhuysen served as the first voorleser or lay leader.
-Fund raising to build a new church and cemetery on approximately four acres of land produced 417 guilders collected through taxation.
+Fundraising to build a new church and cemetery on approximately four acres of land produced 417 guilders collected through taxation.

 At the opening of the Old Octagonal Church on May 23, 1681, the Reverend Casper Van Zuiren from Long Island preached the first sermon.
 After 90 years, the congregation, consisting of members from the Bergen Township and Communipaw, eventually outgrew the Octagonal Church.
-In 1773 a new church was built near the same site during the tenure of its first regular pastor, Dominie William Jackson (1757-1793).
-The sandstone church building constructed in part with stone from the Octagonal Church was 45 feet wide and 60 feet long.
-It lasted 68 years through the Revolutionary War and the early national period of the US.
+In 1773, a new church was built near the same site during the tenure of its first regular pastor Dominie William Jackson (1757-1793).
+The sandstone church building, constructed in part with stone from the Octagonal Church, was 45 feet wide and 60 feet long.
+It lasted for 68 years through the Revolutionary War and the early national period of the US.
 The weather vane from the previous church was attached to its spire; it was eventually placed on the cupola of the Columbian Academy, now the site of the Martin Luther King, Jr. School on Academy Street and Bergen Avenue.

 The interior of the Old Bergen Church has a balcony and features mahogany decor.
 The stained glass windows reveal the benefactors and founding members of the congregation and community.
 They were contributed by the Van Reypen, Newkirk, Van Horne, Sip, and Van Winkle families, among others.
 An original signed Louis Tiffany stained glass window is in the sanctuary.
 Until the early nineteenth century, church records and sermons were preserved in Dutch.
 The completed church was dedicated on July 14, 1842.